 See your doctor if you have:

-- Pelvic pain that doesn't go away
+- Pelvic pain that doesn't go away.

-- Spotting or bleeding between periods
+- Spotting or bleeding between periods.

-- Difficulty emptying your bladder
+- Trouble emptying your bladder.

 - Other growth factors.
 Substances that help the body maintain tissues, such as insulin-like growth factor, may affect fibroid growth.

 - Extracellular matrix (ECM).
 This material makes cells stick together, like mortar between bricks.
 ECM is increased in fibroids and makes them fibrous.
 ECM also stores growth factors and causes biologic changes in the cells themselves.